Your Love Is My Drug

-"Your Love Is My Drug" is a song by American singer-songwriter Kesha, taken from her debut studio album, Animal (2010).
+"Your Love Is My Drug" is a song by American singer-songwriter Kesha, taken from her first album, Animal (2010).
 It was released as the album's third single on May 14, 2010.
-The song was written by Kesha and Pebe Sebert, with Ammo, who co-produced the song with Dr. Luke and Benny Blanco.
-"Your Love Is My Drug"'s initial writing took place during a plane ride.
+The song was written by Kesha, Pebe Sebert and Ammo, who co-produced the song with Dr. Luke and Benny Blanco.
 Described by Kesha as a "pretty happy" song with dark undertones, the song's inspiration came from Kesha's relationship with an ex-boyfriend.
 Written about the couple's codependency, the song compares their love for one another to a drug.

-Prior to the release of Animal, the song charted in the United States, the United Kingdom, and Canada.
-After being released as a single the song reached the top five in Australia and the United States, as well as reaching the top ten in Canada.
-As of December 2018, the song has gone on to be certified 4× platinum by the Recording Industry Association of America for selling 4 million copies in the United States alone.
+Prior to the release of Animal, the song charted on the United States Billboard Hot 100, the United Kingdom Singles Chart, and Canadian Hot 100.
+After being released as a single the song reached the top five in Australia and the United States, as well as reaching the top ten in Canada and Ireland.
+It was certified 5× platinum by the Recording Industry Association of America (RIAA) for selling five million equivalent units in the United States.

-Kesha notably performed the song alongside "Tik Tok" on the 35th season of Saturday Night Live where she was covered in glow in the dark tribal-like make-up.
-In the psychedelic-influenced music video for the song, Kesha is featured in the desert, while being chased around by a love interest.
-The video also features a digital animation sequence which was inspired by The Beatles' film Yellow Submarine.
+Kesha notably performed the song alongside "Tik Tok" on the 35th season of Saturday Night Live where she was covered in glow-in-the-dark tribal-like make-up.
+In the psychedelic-influenced music video for the song, Kesha is featured in the desert, while being chased by a love interest.
+The video also features a digital animation sequence which was inspired by the Beatles' 1968 film Yellow Submarine.